Daisy and Lilly Baker making baskets in the 1960s in Plumas County

 First Hotel on the Susanville-Red Bluff Route Opens as Lee Lodge

-Lee Lodge was a rustic resort with running water in each room, a stone fireplace in the lobby, dining room tables with white linen tablecloths and fresh cut flowers.
-She had quite a following with many regulars visiting in the summer, one being the Moscone family from San Francisco.
+Lee Lodge was a rustic resort with running water in each room, a stone fireplace in the lobby, dining room tables with white linen tablecloths, and fresh-cut flowers.
+She had quite a following, and many regulars visited in the summer, one being the Moscone family from San Francisco.

 The father of one of the boys, city treasurer of San Francisco, had built a group of tiny cabins for fishermen at the edge of town called “Rainbow Court.”
 He kindly offered Minnie a good deal on the property to help with the loss.
 With the help of a mortgage from the Westwood Bank of America and Red River Company carpenters and lumber supplies, she built the Rainbow Lodge, a café and gas station on the property.
 She opened in the summer of 1935.